gjke/robotino/README.md

 Here one can find the information about the data sets, test sets and network training
 <a href="https://github.com/gjke/robotino/wiki/Network-training">Train and test a neural network</a>

+### Todo List
+- [ ] FB NN.
+Setting of the path to the configuration file through the FB gui.

+- [ ] FB WriteTrainingSet.
+Setting of the path to the training set through the FB gui.

+- [ ] FB CombineIntoVector.
+Fix the bug with the last output being 0 if the last input is empty.